 Nominal (or categorical) variables are variables whose values do not have a natural ordering or distance.
 High cardinality nominal variables (i.e., those with a large number of distinct values) are common in real-world data sets.
-Examples of high cardinality nominal variables include product codes and species names.
+Examples of high cardinality nominal variables include product codes, species names, and country names.
+Nominal variables are commonly found, for example, in survey data from social and biological sciences.

-Visualization provides an efficient and interactive way of exploring high dimensional data [Ward 1994].
+Visualization provides an efficient and interactive way of exploring high dimensional data [20].
 Unfortunately, nominal variables, especially high cardinality nominal variables, pose a serious challenge for data visualization tool developers.
 Difficulties arise due to several reasons.

-First, visualization methods specifically designed for nominal data are not as commonly used as those designed for numeric data [Friendly 1999].
-Possible reasons include: (1) They tend to be more special-purpose (e.g., Mosaic Displays [Friendly 1999] are designed for discovering associations whereas Parallel Coordinates [Inselberg and Dimsdale 1990], which are for numeric variables, can be used for exploring outliers, clusters, and associations).
-(2) Methods such as the Fourfold Display [Friendly 1999] cannot handle multiple nominal variables.
+First, visualization methods specifically designed for nominal data are not as commonly used as those designed for numeric data [6].
+Possible reasons include: (1) They tend to be more specialpurpose (e.g., Mosaic Displays [6] are designed for discovering associations whereas Parallel Coordinates [9], which are for numeric variables, can be used for exploring outliers, clusters, and associations).
+(2) Methods such as the Fourfold Display [6] cannot handle multiple nominal variables.
 (3) Methods such as the Mosaic Display cannot handle high cardinality variables well.
-(4) Most methods are not readily available in common visualization software [Friendly 1999].
+(4) Most methods are not readily available in common visualization software [6].